The 15 Best Wines for Pairing with Seafood in 2023

 This limited-production Gewürztraminer offers the freshness of a summer breeze.
 On the nose, it offers welcoming honeysuckle and honeydew aromas with underlining notes of citrus oil, lychee and even a hint of bees wax.
 On the palate, it has vibrancy from citrus acidity yet it maintains a silky, almost oily weight on the tongue.
 A surprising, herbal note of cilantro leaf enters on the finish to give the wine added complexity and freshness and makes it a compelling partner for any seafood dish.

-For more information, visit the Wedding Oak official website.
+> For more information, visit the Tablas Creek official website.

 Origin: Columbia Valley, Washington